jmacri01/homeassistant-custom-components-pagerduty/README.md

 # homeassistant-custom-components-pagerduty
-This is being abandoned in favor of https://github.com/jdrozdnovak/ha_pagerduty

 Adds a PagerDuty incidents sensor and PagerDuty on call schedules binary sensor to home assistant.
 ## Incidents Sensor
 State is the highest level status across all incidents (triggered, acknowledged, none).